Laparoscopic Inguinal Hernia Repair

 When is an inguinal hernia repair recommended?

 For small hernias that are not causing any symptoms a surgical repair may not be necessary.
-All surgery carries the risk of complication so for some patients watchful waiting is advised.
+All hernia surgery carries the risk of complication so for some patients watchful waiting is advised.
 A hernia repair is usually advised if a hernia becomes symptomatic i.e., starts enlarging causing discomfort, or generally interfering with the activities of daily living.
 The inability to ‘reduce’ or push back the bulge into the abdomen usually means the hernia is ‘incarcerated’ this requires urgent treatment.

 There are different techniques for repairing an inguinal hernia.
-These involve either laparoscopic (also known as keyhole) or open approaches.
+These involve either laparoscopic (also known as keyhole surgery) or open surgery approaches.
 Your surgeon will discuss the options with you.
 Laparoscopic surgical repair of an inguinal hernia usually involves pulling back any bulge and strengthening the abdominal wall muscles with a soft synthetic mesh.
+Laparoscopic inguinal hernia repair is a minimally invasive surgical technique that helps to fix the weakened area and prevent further complications

-What does the procedure involve?
+What does the laparoscopic inguinal hernia involve?

 What are the potential risks and complications?